Graduate School Leadership Team

 Dean, Graduate School

-As Interim Dean of the Graduate School, Crone provides leadership for all aspects of the graduate student experience, from recruitment through graduation, and serves as a campus-wide leader in graduate education.
-She is responsible for approximately 9,000 graduate students in over 140 master’s and 100 doctoral fields of study.
-An expert in the area of engineering mechanics, Crone is a professor of engineering physics and has been a campus leader in science education and professional development.
-She previously served as interim associate dean of physical sciences and as associate dean of graduate education.
+As Dean of the Graduate School, Karpus provides leadership for all aspects of the graduate student experience, from recruitment through graduation, and serves as a campus-wide leader in graduate education.
+He is responsible for approximately 9,000 graduate students in over 140 master’s and 100 doctoral fields of study.

 Associate Dean, Graduate School